Introduction

 Enhancing Healthcare Team Outcomes

 Managing cephalohematoma necessitates a multifaceted approach involving various healthcare professionals to ensure patient-centered care, optimal outcomes, and safety.
-Physicians, advanced practitioners, nurses, and other health professionals must collaborate effectively, utilizing a range of skills and strategies while fulfilling their respective responsibilities.
+Physicians, advanced practitioners, nurses, and other health professionals must collaborate effectively, utilizing various skills and strategies while fulfilling their responsibilities.
 This interdisciplinary collaboration begins with accurate diagnosis and differential diagnosis skills to differentiate cephalohematoma from similar conditions.
 Responsibilities encompass timely and thorough assessments, implementing evidence-based management protocols, and monitoring for complications.

 Media